arifb/dotfiles/README.markdown

 forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `rake install`.
+Anything with an extension of `.symlink` will get symlinked without extension, as a dotfile into `$HOME` when you run `rake install`.

 ## what's inside

-A lot of what's inside is just aliases: `gs` for `git status`, `gl` for `git pull --rebase --prune`, for example.
+A lot of what's inside is just aliases: `gs` for `git status` for example.
 You can browse the `aliases.zsh` files in each topic directory.
 There's also a collection of scripts in `bin` you can browse.
 A few notable ones:

 ###rails
 - `s` pings your system for any running Rails apps, and `deathss` will then